 - Digital Display.
 Digital displays are only really found on the top models, and they allow you to control the temperature and flow of water far more easily than a standard shower.
 What’s more, they look absolutely fantastic and will add an extra dimension to any bathroom – for a price, of course.

 The Top Rated Electric Shower Companies

-Some of the names to look out for include Mira, Redring, Gainsborough, Creda Aqua Ambiance and Triton, as they are all known to produce some of the top electric showers around.
+Some of the names to look out for include Mira, Redring, Gainsborough, Creda Aqua Ambiance and Triton, as they are all known to produce some of the top models around.
 It would be wrong to say that one is better than the others though, as their features will each appeal to different people.